mateus-zuffo/PDF-Creator/README.md

 # mPDF - Report Creator

-This repository uses PHP 8 and mPDF(PHP Library) to assist in the process of creating a child's individual report. (before kindergarten, age 2-4)
+This repository uses bootstrap, PHP 8 and mPDF(PHP Library) to assist in the process of creating a child's individual report. (before kindergarten, age 2-4)

 1. To use this page you will need to run a local server on your machine, i recommend to use the PHP server: